Kristie-Hu/hexo-theme-elegance/README.md

 >

 ### WARNING :exclamation: :exclamation: :exclamation:: This theme is still under construction, install at your own risk.
-> This theme was originally ported from Jekyll using Bootstrap, a front-end language I am not yet familiar about.
+> This theme was originally ported from Jekyll using Bootstrap, a front-end language I am not yet familiar with.
-> I have therefore, attempted to personalize the theme, adding more navigation tabs within the home page, for example.
+> I have therefore, sought to personalize the theme (adding features like additional navigation tabs within the home page)
-> But as I am not very acquainted with the front-end language, I am struggling hard even to understand how the theme works, let alone how to enbed a page.
+> But as I am relatively new to the front-end language, I struggle  to understand how the theme works, trying hard to enbed a page, but to no avail.
-> Although this theme works perfectly fine under current circumstances, the style still needs to be improved.
+> Under current circumstances, this theme works just fine, though the style will need further improvement.
-> Help will be appreciated!
+> Any help will be appreciated!
 >
-> But I promise I will always be committed to this project, and find the solution at the earliest time possible.
+> Though it seems difficult (and intimidating as well) to someone who do not code regularly, I promise I will not abandon this project, and find the solution at the earliest time possible.
 >
 > _**Stay Tuned.**_